BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 ## Developing Tabs and Task Modules with and without ngrok

 Application tabs and task modules in Teams applications are backed by ordinary web pages that are displayed in an IFrame within the Microsoft Teams user interface.
-Applications using the Azure Active Directory Single Sign-On (SSO) option also need to implement a web service.
+Applications using the Azure Active Directory Single Sign-On (SSO) option also need to implement a web service to do a token exchange.
 Accessing these via `localhost` is no problem; no tunnel is required.

 ![Picture showing that Teams client access via ngrok is really just a loopback](./ngrok-tab.png)